FusionAuth/fusionauth-import-scripts/README.md

 Output the results of this query to a CSV file.
 How you do so depends on the database.
 Assuming the SQL above is stored in `keycloak-export.sql`, the database username is `USER`, the database password is `password`, and the keycloak database is `keycloak`, the export command might be:

 * mysql: `cat keycloak-export.sql | mysql -u USER -ppassword keycloak| sed 's/\t/,/g' > out.csv`.
 You may have to remove the header line.
-* postgresql: `psql -W -h localhost -p5433 -U postgres -d fusionauth -c "Copy (CONTENTS OF SQL FILE) To STDOUT With CSV HEADER DELIMITER ',';" > out.csv`
+* postgresql: `psql -W -h localhost -p5433 -U USER -d fusionauth -c "Copy (CONTENTS OF SQL FILE) To STDOUT With CSV HEADER DELIMITER ',';" > out.csv`

 In any event, you'll end up with a file that looks like this: